knpuniversity/symfony4/sfcasts/encore/external-libs.md

 That's because a well-written library will contain code that detects *how* it's being used and then changes its behavior.

-Check it out: hold Command or Ctrl and click to open `jquery.js`.
+Check it out: open `jquery.js`.
 It's not *super* easy to read, but look at this: if `typeof module.exports === "object"`.
-That's *key*.
-*This* is jQuery detecting if it's being used from within an environment like Webpack.
+That's *key*. *This* is jQuery detecting if it's being used from within an environment like Webpack.
 If it *is*, it *exports* the jQuery object in the same way that we're exporting a function from the `get_nice_message.js` file.

 But if we are *not* in a module-friendly environment like Webpack... specifically, if jQuery is being loaded via a script tag in our browser, it's not too obvious,